-- 4.21 To cover the credit risk as a result of CP failure to meet its money obligations in respect of the CNS positions in China Connect Securities, HKSCC collects Mainland Settlement Deposit from CPs.
-The Mainland Settlement Deposit is calculated on a daily basis (including intra-day and day-end collection) with reference to the CP's average daily buy turnover and contract value of overdue short positions in China Connect Securities and sell turnover in China Connect Securities for SPSAs in the previous month. - 4.22 To cover the market risk as a result of potential unfavourable fluctuations of prices in respect of the unsettled stock positions in China Connect Securities of CPs under the CNS System, HKSCC collects Mainland Security Deposit from CPs.
-The Mainland Security Deposit is calculated on a monthly basis with reference to the CP's average daily net settlement amount in China Connect Securities in the past six months. - 4.23 HKSCC performs daily back-testing to assess the overall collateral coverage on CPs with respect to their buy positions on China Connect Securities.
-The back-testing results reveal that the collateral coverage is satisfactory.

-4.24 For further details regarding the collection of Mainland Settlement Deposit and Mainland Security Deposit, please refer to the description under Principle 6: Margin.
+- 4.21 To cover the credit risk as a result of CP failure to meet its money obligations in respect of the CNS Positions in China Connect Securities, HKSCC collects Mainland Settlement Deposit from CPs.
+The Mainland Settlement Deposit is calculated for each China Connect Market separately on a daily basis (including intra-day and day-end collection) with reference to the CP's average daily buy turnover and contract value of overdue short positions in China Connect Securities and sell turnover in China Connect Securities for SPSAs in the previous month. - 4.22 To cover the market risk as a result of potential unfavourable fluctuations of prices in respect of the unsettled stock positions in China Connect Securities of CPs under the CNS System, HKSCC collects Mainland Security Deposit from CPs.
+The Mainland Security Deposit is calculated for each China Connect Market separately on a monthly basis with reference to the CP's average daily net settlement amount in China Connect Securities in the past six months. - 4.23 HKSCC performs daily back-testing to assess the overall collateral coverage on CPs with respect to their buy positions on China Connect Securities.
+The back-testing results reveal that the collateral coverage is satisfactory. - 4.24 For further details regarding the collection of Mainland Settlement Deposit and Mainland Security Deposit, please refer to the description under Principle 6: Margin.